Charlie-Steer/42_Libft/README.md

-The project consists of behavioral imitations of low-level C functions.
+The project is a library that consists of imitations of low-level C functions and a variety of other useful functions.